 Bicycle Lights: are required by law between dawn and dusk and recommended during times of low visibility.
 Reflective clothing and materials on your bike can also enhance visibility as shown in the adjacent photograph.

 Stay Off Sidewalks: do not ride on sidewalks or in crosswalks unless otherwise directed by a sign.
 Cyclists may ride in crosswalks with special "elephant's feet" markings.

-Use hand signals well in advance of any turn and always do a shoulder check for traffic before you signal a turn.
+Hand Signals: signal before turning and make eye contact to ensure other road users see you.
+Always do a shoulder check for traffic before you signal a turn.
 The correct sequence is:

 - Keep both hands on the handlebars and scan backwards over your left shoulder for traffic.

 - If the way is clear, signal and proceed with the turn, and keep shoulder checking for approaching traffic or change in traffic patterns.